©1978

 earth receives its communion at dawn, Gods love is ours.
 It

-too circles the world.
 In concern for tomorrow, today may

 be lost.
 Too much planning is the mark of the spiritually